 At present, only UK residents are able to participate in Wealth Horizon’s investment plans.
 This restriction therefore excludes even dual UK citizens who are currently residing out of the country.

-If you are looking for a UK investment plan you can set up and leave running, then Wealth Horizon is one of the top ten robo-advisor options currently available to UK residents.
-While Wealth Horizon’s fees are reasonably competitive, you can probably find better fees at other robo-advisor companies that do not provide customised and personal investment advice like Wealth Horizon does.
+If you are looking for a UK investment plan you can set up and leave running, then they are one of the top ten robo-advisor options currently available to UK residents.
+While its fees are reasonably competitive, you can probably find better fees at other robo-advisor companies that do not provide customised and personal investment advice.

-If you are interested in how we review Wealth Horizon, then read further in this Wealth Horizon UK review to determine if the broker will satisfy your investing needs and if it makes sense to open a robo-advisor account with Wealth Horizon today.
+If you are interested in how we review, then read further to determine if the broker will satisfy your investing needs and if it makes sense to open a robo-advisor account.

 What can you trade?